sroelants/simbelmyne/README.md

 - [Cutechess][cutechess]
 - [Shredder][shredder]

-If that feels like too much effort, Simbelmyne comes with a _very_ rudimentary terminal-based interface that makes play slightly more agreeable.
-To use the terminal based ui, run `simbelmyne play`.
+If that feels like too much effort, Simbelmyne is also available for play [as a lichess bot][lichess-link].

 ## Building the project
 Simbelmyne is developed with Rust v1.73, and most easily built using the